Attorneys —

 Appeals

-* Case No. 05-3544-CV; Dynegy Midstream Services, LP a/k/a DMS vs. Trammochem, AP Moller, Maersk Gas Carriers and Igloo Shipping, A/S; In the United States Court of Appeals for the Second Circuit – in a proceeding brought under Section 7 of the Federal Aritration Act to compel compliance with a subpoena issued by an Arbitration Panel sitting in New York, the Second Circuit, rejecting the district court’s ruling, held that the Federal Arbitration Act did not authorize nationwide service of process and also held that it did not have personal jurisdiction over a Texas resident with no contacts in New York
+* Dynegy Midstream Services, LP vs. Trammochem, AP Moller, Maersk Gas Carriers and Igloo Shipping, A/S – appeal of proceeding brought under Section 7 of the Federal Arbitration Act to compel compliance with a subpoena issued by an Arbitration Panel sitting in New York, the Second Circuit Court of Appeals in New York rejected the district court’s ruling, holding that the Federal Arbitration Act did not authorize nationwide service of process and also held that it did not have personal jurisdiction over a Texas resident with no contacts in New York

-*Case No. 08-40390; Forest Oil Corp., et al v.
-Texas Standard Oil Company; In the United States Court of Appeals for the Fifth Circuit – appeal of jury verdict and entry of summary judgment
+* Forest Oil Corp., et al v.
+Texas Standard Oil Company – appeal of jury verdict and entry of summary judgment

-* Case No. 14-08-633-CV; General Insulation v.
-Daniel King; In the Court of Appeals, Fourteenth District of Texas – appellate court affirmed summary judgment in favor of former employee on finding of no breach of confidentiality agreement
+* General Insulation v.
+Daniel King – state appellate court affirmed summary judgment in favor of former employee on finding of no breach of confidentiality agreement

 State of Texas, 1989